Mexico Travel Guide

 The country also has marvelous coral reefs, which make it a prime scuba diving destination.
 On the Yucatan Peninsula, scuba divers love diving in Cozumel as well as cenote diving.
 And if you want to see wonderous natural sights above the surface, you will love the pink Las Coloradas or the bioluminescent beaches north of Cancun.

 My first trip to Mexico was six weeks long, and I would have loved to stay longer.
 I fell in love with the country and started planning my next trip there the second my plane made its way to the runway.
-After all, Mexico has a lot to offer, and I won’t stop until I have seen all the country’s highlights as well as many of its hidden gems.
+After all, Mexico has a lot to offer, and I will keep returning there until I have seen the country’s highlights and discovered many of its hidden gems.

 Places to see in Mexico